marksutton/EART40003-Programming-for-Geoscientists/str_methods.md

 <br />Returns a copy of the string in which all occurrences of the text oldtext are replaced with newtext.

 **split(split_on) return type: list (of strings)** Splits a string on the substring split_on into a list of strings.
-For example, `"goodbye cruel world".split(" ")` returns `["goodbye", "cruel", "world"]`. split_on is normally one a one-character string, but it doesn't have to be.
+For example, `"goodbye cruel world".split(" ")` returns `["goodbye", "cruel", "world"]`. split_on is normally done on a one-character string, but it doesn't have to be.

 **strip() return type: str**
 <br />Returns a copy of the string with any whitespace characters (spaces, tabs, newlines) removed from both the start and end